Nirupama Sanjeev: Early life and tennis career

 At the 2001 Australian Open qualifying, as well, she lost to Alexandra Fusai in the final round.
 During the Middle East swing at the Qatar Ladies Open and the Dubai Tennis Championships, she lost to Lenka Němečková in the first qualifying round in the former; but, managed to make it to the final qualifying hurdle of the latter with wins over Martina Suchá and Liezel Huber.
 She couldn't perform well at the other Grand Slams of the season.
 However, she won her first (and eventually, the only) main draw doubles match of a Grand Slam at the 2001 Wimbledon Championships, partnering Rika Hiraki; the pair had defeated Silvia Farina Elia and Iroda Tulyaganova.
 She won the last two ITF doubles titles of her career in April 2001; one in Ho Chi Minh City (with Manisha Malhotra) and one in Sarasota, Florida (with Melissa Middleton).
 The latter of these, being a $75,000 event, is the biggest title of her career.

 2002 saw Sanjeev play only a single tournament due to injury, losing in the US Open qualifying.
 In 2003, she played exclusively in ITF Women's Circuit tournaments.
-She went into her first retirement from the sport, losing in the second qualifying round of the ITF $50,000 tournament in Louisville, Kentucky to Petra Rampre, in late-July, 2003.
+She went into her first retirement from the sport, losing in the second qualifying round of the ITF $50,000 tournament in Louisville, Kentucky to Petra Rampre, in late-July 2003.

 Sanjeev briefly came back to professional tennis in 2009.
-Playing in her first match in six years, she beat Tamara Curović before losing to Tamarine Tanasugarn in the second round of the ITF $50,000 NECC–ITF Women's Tennis Championships in November, at Pune.
+Playing in her first match in six years, she beat Tamara Čurović before losing to Tamarine Tanasugarn in the second round of the ITF $50,000 NECC–ITF Women's Tennis Championships in November, at Pune.
 Between November 2009 and September 2010, she played in a total of seven ITF tournaments with mixed results.
 The ITF $25,000 tournament held in Redding, California, would be her last professional tournament in both the disciplines.
 Her last singles win was against Brianna Morgan in the final qualifying round, and her final match was a loss in round one against Amanda McDowell.
 In doubles, playing with Ellen Tsay, she won her first round match against Yawna Allen and Brittany Augustine.
 Her final doubles match would be a loss in the following round, to Megan Falcon and Macall Harkins.

 She represented India at the 2010 Commonwealth Games (in October) in Delhi.
 After defeating Sarah Borwell and Anna Smith (England) in the quarterfinals alongside Poojashree Venkatesha, they lost to Australia's Olivia Rogowska and Jessica Moore in the semifinals, thereby sending them into the bronze-medal playoff.
 Playing against compatriots Sania Mirza and Rushmi Chakravarthi, they lost in straight sets.
 In the mixed doubles event, she partnered Rohan Bopanna but was defeated in the pre-quarterfinals by Anastasia Rodionova and Paul Hanley (Australia).

 Later that same month, Sanjeev went over to Guangzhou to take part in the 2010 Asian Games, playing for India.
 Partnering Tara Iyer in women's doubles, she lost in round two to the Chinese team of Sun Shengnan and Zhang Shuai.